 They were very thorough.
 They pulled empty shoe boxes down from the top shelf in my closet.
 They pulled out a cookie jar from the deep end of my kitchen cabinet just to see if I hid something in it.
 They found letters I wrote to my wife years ago which I didn’t even know she kept.

-In the end they took our Social Security cards, some leftover foreign currencies from our trips to Europe and Canada, the NetSpend prepaid cards with a little bit of money on them, another credit card we sidelined, a grocery store gift card, our national park pass, our stash of paper I Bonds, and, what concerns me the most, our extra door key and car keys.
+In the end they took our Social Security cards, some leftover foreign currencies from our trips to Europe and Canada, a prepaid card with a little bit of money on them, another credit card we sidelined, a grocery store gift card, our national park pass, our stash of paper I Bonds, and, what concerns me the most, our extra door key and car keys.
 I can’t fathom why they took the keys unless they were going to make a repeat visit.

 I was not prepared for this at all.
 It was my fault.
 When we pay attention to digital security with strong passwords, security questions and answers, two-factor authentication and what not, the more obvious vulnerability is actually in our physical security.
 What separated my home and the burglars was just glass.